 He contacted Greg Hill & Associates and discussed the case with Greg Hill.
 He described what had happened and how he thought any conviction would mean he’d be fired.
 This would not be a good start to his career.
 Greg explained how such cases are handled at the Fullerton Court house and how, often the case can be dismissed pursuant to a civil compromise (under California Penal Code §§ 1377 and 1378) if the client makes a $300 donation to the Fullerton Victim Restitution Fund.

 Greg encouraged the client, however, to send him a copy of his paystub (blacked out as to his social security number and pay amount) and his diploma.
-Greg said he would prepare a letter to the Fullerton Police Department and to the Fullerton City Attorney, enclosing the diploma and pay stub to show our client was a high achiever and that the ticket was much more a lapse of judgment, rather than criminal conduct (although no intent is specified as required under the law for this offense).
+Greg said he would prepare a letter to the Fullerton Police Department and to the Fullerton City Attorney, enclosing the diploma and pay stub to show our client was a high achiever and that the ticket was much more a lapse of judgment, rather than criminal conduct (although no specific intent as required under the law for this offense).
 Greg would also explain, not as an excuse, but by way of mitigation, that our client had lost his friends that evening and did not want to enter a bar to use the restroom and miss his friends.

 The client did then send Greg a color copy of his diploma and his most recent paystub, which Greg redacted to blacken over the client’s social security number and payment amount.
 Greg then prepared a short letter to the Fullerton Police Department and the Fullerton City Attorney, enclosing the client’s diploma and his pay stub, asking that each recipient consider the client’s conduct as nothing more than a lapse in judgment and that the case not be filed.